bevyengine/bevy-website/content/learn/book/modular-architecture/project-organization.md

 Ugh, the compile times are really starting to slow down, and things are getting complicated.
 Let's refactor this to be a workspace.
-One step at a time though: get the simple setup right first, then we'll spin out subcrates.
+One step at a time though: get the simple setup right first, then we'll spin out sub-crates.
 We're just going to create a binary application and a single library, and dump everything but our main.rs contents into the library, which we'll depend on in our binary.